dsashulya/recommender/README.md

 gensim

 To launch:
-download the files and go inside the recommender/ directory type *flask run* or *python app.py* in the terminal
+download the files and inside the recommender/ directory type *flask run* or *python app.py* in the terminal